SoftStep: Learning Sparse Similarity Powers Deep Neighbor-Based Regression: Related Work

-\paragraph{Sparse Attention} Sparse attention is concerned with reducing the number of inputs attending to each other within a neural attention mechanism \cite{tay2020sparse}.
-Besides reducing compute, the primary motivation behind these approaches is to develop attention mechanisms that are more selective.
+\paragraph{Sparse Attention} In Section~\ref{sec: methods} we show how SoftStep can be thought of as a mechanism for learning a sparse adaptive attention mechanism, that we employ in the context of prediction.
+Sparse attention is concerned with reducing the number of inputs attending to each other within a neural attention mechanism \cite{tay2020sparse}.
+Besides reducing compute complexity, the primary motivation behind these approaches is to develop mechanisms that are more selective than standard attention.
 Traditional attention relies on the SoftMax function, which yields non-zero attention weights for all inputs \cite{vaswani2017attention}.
-A number of methods have been introduced to account for this, such as top-k attention \cite{gupta2021memory}, local windowing \cite{nguyen2020differentiable}, Sparsek \cite{lou2024sparser}, and Reformer-based methods \cite{kitaev2020reformer}.
+A number of methods have been introduced to account for this, such as top-k attention \citep{gupta2021memory}, local windowing \citep{nguyen2020differentiable}, Sparsek \citep{lou2024sparser}, and Reformer-based methods \cite{kitaev2020reformer}.
 While these approaches limit the number of nonzero attention weights, many are non-differentiable.
 Consequently, they cannot be optimized effectively in the context of end-to-end deep learning.
-More sophisticated methods, such as Sparsemax \cite{martins2016softmax}, produce sparse outputs via a non-learned projection, but do not adapt to the semantic context of local densities of the embedding space.
+More sophisticated methods, such as Sparsemax \citep{martins2016softmax}, produce sparse outputs via a non-learned projection, but do not adapt to the semantic context of local densities of the embedding space.

+\paragraph{Nonlinear Prediction on Neural Network Embeddings} In some applications, particularly in computational biomedicine, pretrained neural networks are treated as feature extractors for traditional machine learning algorithms such as $k$-NN and support vector machines \cite{notley2018examining}.
+In small- to mid-size data regimes, where training a neural network from scratch will lead to poor generalization, supervised finetuning of a pretrained neural network can improve performance on data domains of interest \cite{tajbakhsh2016convolutional,spolaor2024fine}.
+This two-stage process - supervised finetuning of a pretrained neural network followed by fitting extracted features from the finetuned model on different classification and regression algorithms - has seen widespread success in various tasks, such as prediction of bone age from radiology images or predicting Alzheimer's disease from speech recordings \cite{pan2019improving,luz2021alzheimer,balagopalan2021comparing,10596816, zolnoori2023adscreen, nachesa2025knn}.
+This body of literature suggests that despite internal representations of data within a neural network being optimized to fit a linear output head, further performance gains can be unlocked using nonlinear prediction heads.